andrefernandes/docker-java7/README.md

 docker-java7
 ============

-Base CentOS 7 with Oracle JDK 7 and Maven 3.2.3.
+Base CentOS 7 with IBM JDK 7 and Maven 3.5.0.

 This is just a plain JDK 7 image that can be used for Java development.
 Works well for Java + Maven shops